YanikPei/wp-jwt-authentication/Readme.md

 * That's it!

+## Requirements

+* WordPress 4.3
+* WP-API v2 beta-8

+If you are using WordPress 4.4 you don't have to install WP-API, because it's in core already!

 ## Using the plugin

 After installing the plugin, a new enpoint is added to your wp-rest-api: `/wp-json/wp-jwt/v1/login`